nv-morpheus/Morpheus/docs/source/cloud_deployment_guide.md

 ## Introduction

-This quick start guide provides the necessary instructions to set up the minimum infrastructure and configuration needed to deploy the Morpheus Developer Kit and includes example workflows leveraging the deployment.
+This cloud deployment guide provides the necessary instructions to set up the minimum infrastructure and configuration needed to deploy the Morpheus Developer Kit and includes example workflows leveraging the deployment.

-- This quick start guide consists of the following steps:
+- This cloud deployment guide consists of the following steps:
 - Set up of the NVIDIA Cloud Native Core Stack
 - Set up Morpheus AI Engine
 - Set up Morpheus SDK Client
-- Models for MLflow Triton Plugin Deployments
+- Models for MLflow Deployment
-- Set up Morpheus MLflow Triton Plugin
+- Set up Morpheus MLflow
 - Deploy models to Triton inference server
 - Create Kafka topics
 - Run example workloads

-**Note**: This guide requires access to the NGC Public Catalog.
+> **Note**: This guide requires access to the NGC Public Catalog.

 ## Setup